Zacsladden1/noahtrains/README.md

 - Can be deployed to Vercel, Netlify, or any Next.js-compatible platform
 - Ensure environment variables are properly configured
 - Build command: `npm run build`
+- The app now gracefully handles database connectivity issues in production

 ## Contributing